shizukachan/darknet-nnpack/README.md

 BCM2835 | 16*1024       | 4                      | 128*1024      | ?                      | ?                      | n/a (single core)
 BCM2837 | 32*1024       | 4                      | 512*1024      | 16                     | yes (l1i) and no (l1d) | 4
 ```
-Since none of the ARM CPUs have a L3, it's recommended to set L3 = L2, set inclusive=false, and also set L3 threads to 1.
+Since none of the ARM CPUs have a L3, it's [recommended](https://github.com/Maratyszcza/NNPACK/issues/33) to set L3 = L2, set inclusive=false, and also set L3 threads to 1.
 This should lead to the L2 size being set equal to the L3 size.

+Ironically, after some trial and error, I've found that setting L3 to an arbitrary 2MB seems to work pretty well.
 ```
 $NINJA_PATH/ninja
 sudo cp -a lib/* /usr/lib/